Catholic bishops approve Communion document aimed at possible rebuke of Biden

 The vote tally announced Friday was 168 bishops in favor, 55 opposed and six bishops abstaining.

 Up next, at least two-thirds of the bishops would have to vote to adopt the new language at their next gathering slated for November.
-The decision on whether Biden should be allowed to receive Communion would still be left up to individual bishops, as is standard for all churchgoers, but a new document would inform those individual bishop decisions.
+The decision on whether Biden should be allowed to receive Communion would still be left up to individual bishops, as is standard for all churchgoers, but a new document would inform those decisions.

 SAN FRANCISCO ARCHBISHOP SUGGESTS PELOSI, BIDEN SHOULD BE DENIED COMMUNION

 Cardinal Wilton Gregory, the archbishop of Washington, has made clear that Biden is welcome to receive Communion at churches in the archdiocese.
-During Thursday's debate, Gregory pressed against a redraft of the Communion document.
+During Thursday's debate, Gregory pressed against authoring a new Communion document at this time.

 "The choice before us at this moment is either we pursue a path of strengthening unity among ourselves or settle for creating a document that will not bring unity but may very well further damage it," Gregory said.

-The secret vote was announced Friday afternoon, but the lengthy debate on the measure took place Thursday during a virtual session of the bishops' national meeting.
+The secret vote tally was announced Friday afternoon, but the lengthy debate on the measure took place Thursday during a virtual session of the bishops' national meeting.
 Catholics believe that receiving bread and wine at Mass during Communion is akin to receiving the body and blood of Jesus Christ.
 The sacrament of the Eucharist is so sacred to the Church that some bishops have expressed concerns about whether Biden is worthy for Communion given his pro-abortion policies that run counter to the Catholic Church's pro-life beliefs.

 WHITE HOUSE SAYS BIDEN IS A 'DEVOUT CATHOLIC' WHEN ASKED ABOUT ABORTION POLICIES